raunakab/raunakab.github.io/content/blog/2-buck2_builds_building_running_and_testing_software_with_no_prelude.md

 Right now, all `buck2` knows how to do is *compile* our source code into an executable binary.
 We haven't told it how to run that executable binary.

-However, making that change will actually be super simple!
+However, making that change will actually be super simple.
-In order for `buck2` to recognize how to run an executable, we need to just append one additional provider to the `impl` callback that we made.
+In order for `buck2` to recognize how to run an executable, we need to just append one additional provider to the `impl` callback that we wrote earlier.
 Namely:

 ```bzl,linenos